tasmota/docs/docs/Home-Assistant.md

 Home Assistant [configuration](https://www.home-assistant.io/docs/configuration/) is done by editing the `configuration.yaml` file.

-> [!DANGER]
-> All the configurations are just examples.
+!!! warning "All the configurations are just examples."
   You need to be familiar with Home Assistant's configuration structure and procedures.
   Straight copy paste of the given examples into configuration.yaml will not work for you.

 If you are using a localized (non-english) version be sure to check the correct spelling and cases for values:

   * 'payload_available'
   * 'payload_not_available'
   * 'payload_on'